Ko wai mā ngā Tumu Whakarae o te Ratonga TūmatanuiWho leads the Public Service

 The role of public service chief executives

-Heather returns to her substantive position of Deputy Public Service Commissioner at Te Kawa Mataaho Public Service Commission.
-Heather has also been an Assistant Commissioner for Culture and Heritage at Te Kawa Mataaho and has held several senior leadership roles in the justice and culture sectors.
+Heather is the acting Public Service Commissioner and Head of Service until a permanent appointment is made.
+In her substantive role as Deputy Public Service Commissioner she works closely with the Public Service Commissioner to provide leadership and oversight of the Public Service.
+Heather has also been an Assistant Commissioner and has held several senior leadership roles in the justice and culture sectors.

 Commenced